#You've got a Science Fair Project to do... Now what?

 - Click the box next to the Level that matches your grade and click the Apply button.
 See the CONTENT LEVELS chart on the right for help.

-- Now you have a list of projects that you can do with everything you need to complete them and write them up!
+- Now you have a list of projects that you can do with everything you need to complete them!

 |Level 1||Up to 500L||Generally lower elementary|